 used for the fire maps, here are good overviews with

 6. About the map web page display:

 The DLF and SLF fire perimeter shapefiles were supplied by the Michigan DNR, Newberry Forest Unit.

 7. What's this all about?

-So far there's just these first test maps, the Duck Lake Fire maps, and some even older Vermillion maps from 2006, but I'm busy (off and on!) working on the design and data for the WP-2H atlas.
-Expect some early maps sooner or later.
+So far there's just these general maps & the Duck Lake Fire maps, but I'm busy (off and on) working on the design and data for the WP-2H atlas.
+Expect some thematic maps sooner or later.